The thief comes only to steal and kill and destroy;

 What is the Abundant Life?

 The abundant life is the life that I am finally living.
 It is a life that is “joy unspeakable” because it is full of God’s glory!
-It is a life that, I believe, Jesus died to give us, but very few ever reach in their lifetime!
+It is a life that, I believe, our Savior died to give us, but very few ever reach in their lifetime!
 In the Amplified Bible, it defines this life as “abundantly [attaining yet greater perfection in living this life].”

 Over the last few months, the Lord has brought me into a new life, a life of abundance.
 This life seemed something that was unattainable for me and for most Christians.
-My life was a life of struggle, not a life of ease that Jesus spoke about in Matthew 11:29.
+My life was a life of struggle, not a life of ease that He spoke about in Matthew 11:29.
 “Take My yoke upon you and learn from Me, for I am gentle and humble in heart, and you will find rest for your souls.”

 Though my journey toward the abundant life is not at all complete, I can tell you that I have attained the rest for my soul and joy unspeakable, full of glory!!!